socpriya/Socrates-blog/_posts/kaggle/2016-03-02-Telstra-Network-Disruptions.md

 ---
 layout: post
-title: Telstra - Prediction of Severity of Faults on Telecomm Network
+title: Telstra - Prediction of Severity of Faults on Telecommunication Network
 category: kaggle
 ---